North Bend High School: Academics

 In 1987, North Bend High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 78% of the school's seniors received their high school diploma.
 Of 198 students, 154 graduated, 28 dropped out, 3 received a modified diploma, and 13 are still in high school.

-Sports

-The first athletic team to win any sort of championship was the girls' basketball team of 1908-1909 which won the Coos County League title that winter.
+Athletics

+North Bend High School athletic teams compete in the OSAA 4A-4 Sky Em League.

+In addition to their Athletic awards, North Bend has won the OSAA Cup 2 times for the 2013-14 school year and the 2016-17 school year.